Frequently Asked Questions

 We have been evaluating alternative sweeteners, ranging from stevia to natural sugar alcohols and we may introduce a version of the product with a different sweeter in the future.

-Occasionally you may see a few small dark flakes within the paste or milk itself.
+Occasionally you may see a few very small dark flakes within the paste or milk itself.
 These are completely normal.

-Do you have a product flyer?
+Do you have a product flyer to share with my friends?